FabioZanini00/FASTianF1/README.md

 </div>

 # FASTianF1
-Group project for Database 2 course developed by Christian Marchiori and Fabio Zanini.
+Group project for Database 2 course, developed by Christian Marchiori and Fabio Zanini.

 ---
 This repository contains: